OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 cd ../..
 ```

 The following is an example CMake configuration file `sherlock-custom.cmake`.
-This file maps some of the loaded modules to configure TPLs (Third-Party Libraries) and GEOS. for completeness, the file `sherlock-custom.cmake` is provided as an example.
-However notice that you can use other configuration files located in [GEOS/host-configs](https://github.com/GEOS-DEV/GEOS/tree/develop/host-configs).
+This file maps some of the loaded modules to configure TPLs (Third-Party Libraries) and GEOS.
+For completeness, the file `sherlock-custom.cmake` is provided as an example.
+However, please note that you can use other configuration files located in [GEOS/host-configs](https://github.com/GEOS-DEV/GEOS/tree/develop/host-configs).

 ```cmake
 # Custom Configuration